 Existing 25kip aluminum shoring system with washer and wing nut screw jack was “virtually impossible to adjust by hand under load”.
-“In most cases a hammer was used to turn the nut.”The Ellis MFG Co.’s patented Thrust Bearing Screw Jack Assembly was applied and is estimated to save 5 minutes per shore adjustment while increasing the lifting capacity of the shoring system by 10x.
+“In most cases a hammer was used to turn the nut.”The Ellis MFG Co.’s patented Thrust Bearing Screw Jack Assembly was applied and is estimated to save 5 minutes per shore during the stripping process.

 The typical washer and wing nut screw jack presented challenges that limited the performance of the aluminum shoring system in three different areas; inventory management, lifting capacity, and speed of operation.
 The most concerning challenge was the speed of operation during stripping.